 Prerequisite: SOSC 101 Sociology.
-In this course, students will explore the concept of American culture and develop a better understanding of different cultural groups which make-up American society today.
-Through readings and discussions, a diversity of cultural groups will be investigated, and the socio- historical developments of these groups and how they affect American culture will be researched.
-Historical and contemporary readings will form the basis of critical discussions, comparative analyses, and formal essays to help the student reach a deeper understanding of American culture and what it means to be American.
+In this course, students will explore the concept of American culture and develop a better understanding of the different cultural groups which constitute American society today.
+Through readings and discussions, numerous cultural groups will be investigated, with their respective socio-historical developments and diverse impacts on American culture.
+Additional historical and contemporary readings will form the bases for critical discussions, comparative analyses, and formal essays that will aid students in reaching a deeper understanding of American culture and what it means to be American.